 When I lived for several months in France as a guest at a large walled-in Chateau estate, I enjoyed early morning walks through the forest, the formal gardens, and a secret garden.
-As the sun rose to filter its light through the woods, the trees looked as though someone burned the tree tops with millions of sparklers.
-I began understanding why the French Impressionists were so in awe of light and color.
+As the sun rose to filter its light through the woods, the trees looked like someone had burned the tree tops with millions of sparklers.
+I began to understand why the French Impressionists were so in awe of light and color.

 This pastel is from one of those early morning walks.